 Your furry friend's wrinkles give him or her a very distinctive appearance, but the very characteristic that helps define his or her breed can also cause skin irritation and infections.
-In many ca ...View Article Is a Cat Enclosure Right for Your Cat?
+In many ca ...View Article Should Your Dog Wear a Backpack?

 Have you noticed more and more dogs wearing backpacks lately?
 More than just a fashion statement, backpacks offer the perfect place to stow water for a long walk and give working breeds a sense of ...View Article Bloat in Dogs

 Although it's name may sound harmless, bloat is a life-threatening emergency for dogs.
 The condition, formally called gastric dilation-volvulus (GDV), can quickly kill dogs if they don't receive p ...View Article